takuma-shishido/helix-discord-presence/README.md

 3. Start Helix and verify that the Discord presence is displayed correctly.

 ## Currently recognized issues (Please do not create issues about this)
-- The "Repository View" button is not displayed (This seems to be a Discord issue.
+- The "View Repository" button is not displayed (This seems to be a Discord issue.
 There is nothing I can do about it).

 ## TODO
 - [ ] Support configuration (currently hardcoded)